urso/jsdoc-simple/README.md

 work and the whole documentation is self contained and can be redistributed without the original sources.

+Furthermore if a markdown file is given (any file ending with .mk or .markdown) but no preprocessor, the file is automatically converted to html.

 ## Using the Symbol Index ##

 The Symbol index page features a text field used for filtering.
 When filtering